-Latvia, a country with a population of approximately 2 million people, has a health system very similar to the rest of the European Union, although only about 47% of its population consider it to be in good health.
+Latvia, a country with a population of approximately 2 million people, has a health system very similar to the rest of the European Union, although only about 47% of its population considers it to be in good health.

 We can divide Latvia's healthcare system into two forms, services provided by states and municipalities, which can be used by all permanent residents free of charge, and the private healthcare system, which contains fees and must be paid.

 It was only in 2014 that electronic medical record systems began to be accepted in the country.
-Where the health information system started to be used to store patient information in a more organized and technological way, in addition to facilitating the exchange of information between patients, doctors and health institutions.
+Where the health information system started to be used to store patient information in a more organized and technological way, in addition to facilitating the exchange of information between patients, doctors, and health institutions.

-Besides to the already known advantages of electronic medical record systems (EHR), which are giving patients greater control over their health, improving health in society, reducing time spent on bureaucracy and improving patient treatment, giving greater effectiveness to health.
+Besides to the already known advantages of electronic medical record systems (EHR), which are giving patients greater control over their health, improving health in society, reducing time spent on bureaucracy and improving patient treatment, and giving greater effectiveness to health.
 Thus, the project "one resident - one medical record" was created.

 Free medical system